vsoch/vsoch.github.io/_posts/2013/2013-6-16-signal-to-noise-ratio-snr.md

 ### How do we measure SNR?

 I've never done this, but I've just read about it.
-You would want to record signal from a homogenous region with high signal intensity, and record the standard deviation for the image background (outside of your region).
+You would want to record signal from a homogeneous region with high signal intensity, and record the standard deviation for the image background (outside of your region).
 Then calculate:

 > SNR = Mean Signal/Standard Deviation of Background Noise